 The U.S. Army has always loved its fictional, star-spangled avenger and brother-in-arms, Captain America.
-Since he served in the Army, he received the benefits of being a Soldier.
+Since he served in the Army, he received the benefits of being a soldier.
 Logically, this would entitle him to back pay for the 66 years he spent frozen in ice.

-Steve Rogers was scrawny kid who served his country in World War II.
+Steve Rogers was a scrawny kid who served his country in World War II.
 Because his heart was pure, he was given the super-soldier serum, thus becoming Captain America.
 To keep Captain America’s backstory of service as a World War II hero relevant regardless of era, Rogers was frozen in ice and thawed out years later.

 66 years is a long time to spend frozen.
 Fan theories have surfaced regarding how much, exactly, he would be owed when he finally came to.
 This caught the attention of an Army spokesman who clarified that, if he were real, Rogers would have received back pay.

 In the comics, this was answered briefly and never mentioned again in Captain America #312.
 He’s given a check for “almost a million dollars,” which he tries to refuse.
 He then decides to use the money to set up a hotline through which citizens can reach him for help — because Captain America is that kind guy.

 Marvel’s sliding timeline is confusing, so it’s hard to fact-check that amount.
 After all, based on comic continuity, it’s only been about 18 years since Spider-Man was bitten (and Sam Raimi’s Spider-Man premiered 19 years ago — feel old yet?), so let’s take the writer’s word and move on.
 Things get more interesting, however, if we focus on the current, Marvel Cinematic Universe version of Cap and calculate his back pay.